-Consideration of relevant federal, statewide, and local laws and policies related to streamflow and ecological conditions is important in helping the user understand how existing policy and legal conditions may be used to support the implementation of environmental flow recommendations.
-In California, existing laws, policies and processes related to environmental flows that should be considered include:
+Consideration of relevant federal, statewide, and local laws and policies related to beneficial uses, streamflow and ecological conditions is important in helping the user understand how existing policy and legal conditions may be used to support the implementation of environmental flow recommendations.
+In California, existing laws, policies and processes focused on water quality, water supply, and habitat often also relate to environmental flows.
+Some, but not all, regulations that should be considered include:

-- State and federal Endangered Species Acts, which prohibit unauthorized "take" of threatened and endangered species through factors including habitat and hydrologic alteration - Federal Clean Water Act and State Porter Cologne Act, which establish the beneficial use for fish and wildlife preservation and enhancement, and the procedure to apply for a water right for instream use - The Federal Energy Regulatory Commission (FERC) relicensing process, which provides the opportunity to negotiate dam operations to facilitate ecological flows for species of interest - California Fish and Game Code 5937, which requires that dam operators release sufficient water to keep fish below dams in good condition - Sustainable Groundwater Management Act (SGMA) and the Recycled Water Policy, which require consideration of "undesirable results" associated with groundwater management, including depletion of groundwater-surface water connections that support "priority species" - State water rights law, which may affect environmental flows recommendations due to competing or senior water rights - Other local ordinances that may constrain environmental flow implementation (e.g. stormwater management, wastewater discharge requirements)
+- State and federal Endangered Species Acts, which prohibit unauthorized "take" of threatened and endangered species through factors including habitat and hydrologic alteration - Federal Clean Water Act and State Porter Cologne Act, which establish the beneficial use for fish and wildlife preservation and enhancement, and the procedure to apply for a water right for instream use - The Federal Energy Regulatory Commission (FERC) relicensing process, which provides the opportunity to negotiate dam operations to facilitate ecological flows for species of interest - California Fish and Game Code 5937, which requires that dam operators release sufficient water to keep fish below dams in good condition - Sustainable Groundwater Management Act (SGMA) which require consideration of "undesirable results" associated depletions of interconnected surface water that have significant and unreasonable adverse impacts on beneficial uses of the surface water caused by groundwater conditions occurring throughout the basin, such as effects on the ability to support priority species. - Recycled Water Policy encourages the safe use of recycled water from wastewater sources in a way that meets state and federal water quality laws, protects public health and the environment, such as making sure to substitute the use of surface water/groundwater sources with recycled water, and reassuring that the reduction in the wastewater treatment discharge does not affect the water quantity or quality that support freshwater ecosystems. - State water rights law (including Water Code Section 106), which may affect environmental flows recommendations due to competing or senior water rights

+• Other local ordinances that may constrain environmental flow implementation (e.g., stormwater management, wastewater discharge requirements)